 Once your map is in hand, Shyann advises touring the city as much as possible: “Embrace things that are out of your comfort zone.
 Go exploring when you first arrive so you can get to know your new home from the very beginning, and make the most of your new surroundings.”

-When Shyann moved into managed student accommodation at Urbanest, she was given the job of Residential Assistant – someone to provide guidance and support for other students living in the accommodation – and in August last year, she took on a role as Events Coordinator.
+When Shyann moved into managed student accommodation at Urbanest, she was given the job of Resident Assistant – someone to provide guidance and support for other students living in the accommodation – and in August last year, she took on a role as Events Coordinator.

 Shyann is now in charge of organising various activities for students living in the accommodation – the majority of which are international students.
 These events can be anything from a yoga class or themed dinner night (pizza on the rooftop), to a trip to the Maritime Museum or Powerhouse Museum.
 The Star Wars exhibition is next on their agenda.